suyogk23/invoice-translator-using-google-gemini/README.md

-## Invoice translator using google gemini
+## Multi language invoice reader using google gemini

->translate invoices from any languages
+>read invoices in any language
 >UI built using streamlit

 ## Installation